 High quality, independent, individualised guidance is vital to support young people make informed decisions that will shape their future.
 In addition to a

-1:1 careers guidance appointment, the Morrisby Profile psychometric test or the online variant can help you to understand where your abilities lie - at this age it can be incredibly hard
+1:1 careers guidance appointment, the Morrisby Profile Online Psychometric Test can help you to understand where your abilities lie - at this age it can be incredibly hard to find this

-to find this out as you haven't yet had the opportunity to be "tested" in a work environment and often don't have a great amount of work related self awareness.
-Find out more here.
+out as you haven't yet had the opportunity to be "tested" in a work environment and often don't have a great amount of work related self awareness.

 - In addition, I'm also happy to see parents for more "information based sessions", outlining and explaining the range of options available to school leavers and highlighting useful websites to